amanullahmd12/amanullahmd12/README.md

 ## Projects

+- [Tedxgraphicerauniversitywomen Website](- [Rhythmix - RhythmoBot](https://github.com/amanullahmd12/Rhythmix---RhythmoBot): A music recommendation system with a bot using NLP capabilities.): A music recommendation system with a bot using NLP capabilities.
 - [CrackCam](https://github.com/amanullahmd12/CrackCam): A deep-learning-based web application for detecting surface cracks in images.
 - [SummarizeTube](https://github.com/amanullahmd12/SummarizeTube): A web application to summarize long YouTube videos using YouTube's transcript feature and translate the summarized text into multiple languages.
 - [OrthoMate](https://github.com/amanullahmd12/OrthoMate): A deep-learning-based web application for knee osteoarthritis detection and severity prediction using machine learning.